Since the new G-Codes have been implemented, G-162 has raised questions once again.

 - Limitations in activities of daily living, mental status, etc.

-- The examples identified by CMS includes “an aged patient with a history of DM and angina pectoris is recovering from an open reduction of the neck of the femur.
+- The examples identified by CMS include “an aged patient with a history of DM and angina pectoris is recovering from an open reduction of the neck of the femur.
 He requires, among other services, careful skin care, appropriate oral medications, a diabetic diet, a therapeutic exercise program to preserve muscle tone and body condition, and observation to notice signs of deterioration in his condition or complications resulting from his restricted, but increasing mobility.”

 No example in the manual shows a patient with a single primary diagnosis, thus, HTN or COPD alone does not seem to fit the requirements for this service.